blabla1337/skf-flask/skf/markdown/code_examples/php/5-code_example--System_commands--.md

 			*/

 			if($validate->inputValidation($inputParameter, $validationType,
-			"Invalid userinput for system commands", "HIGH", $countLevel) == false) {$continue = false;}
+			"Invalid user input for system commands", "HIGH", $countLevel) == false) {$continue = false;}

 			/*
-			Seccond, we want to whitelist the filenames for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
+			Second, we want to whitelist the filenames for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
 			*/